DataDog/dd-native-appsec-js/CONTRIBUTING.md

 $ node scripts/setup.js
 ```

+The setup script will try to download libddwaf binaries with the GitHub CLI.
+If the GitHub CLI is not available you can always download the binaries manually from the libddwaf releases page, move it into a `libddwaf` folder and run the setup script again.

 If libddwaf is in a private repository, you will need to set up an environment variable named GH_TOKEN with a Github
 token that has read access to libddwaf.